cseanburns/semantic_web_development/src/4c-json-ld-and-schema-org-integration.md

 If we add schema.org `Types`, `Properties`, and `Instances` to our JSON-LD that are not covered in the systems administration article, search engines will demote our website in their search results.

-Here's a basic JSON-LD example that describes Debian, a GNU/Linux distribution that is one of the topics of my made-up webpage:
+Here's a basic JSON-LD example that describes the Debian a GNU/Linux distribution, one of the topics of my made-up webpage.
+Note that a JSON object begins with an `@context` statement and a link to the schema.org site.
+Then, the `@type` is declared:

 ```
 <script type="application/ld+json">